ddbj/www/_jga/download-e.md

 ### Data use application approval  {#approval}

-After the application is approved by NBDC, metadata, encrypted data files and decryption tools is created in the download directory in the JGA server.
+After the application is approved by NBDC, metadata, encrypted data files and decryption tools are created in the download directory in the JGA server.

 {% include image.html url="books/data-use-approved-e.png" caption="Data use application approval" class="w400" %}